Engagement Maximization: The Environment

-where $\chi>0$ is a finite constant.
-Here, $I_{t}$ denotes the cumulative information acquired by the agent.
-This constraint can be understood as requiring that $E^{P}[H(q_{t+\delta})-H(q_{t})|\mathcal{F}_{t}]\leq\chi\delta$ for all times $t$ and time intervals $\delta>0$.\footnote{We write the constraint using \eqref{eq:general-constraint} so that we can directly invoke results in \citet{hebert2019rational}, who consider a more general class of information costs.}
+where we adopt the convention that $q_t = q_\tau$ for $t>\tau$.\footnote{This constraint is equivalent to the one studied in \citet{hebert2019rational} within the class of uniformly posterior-separable costs, allowing us to invoke their results.}

-The principal is assume to profit at a rate of $\rho>0$ per unit of attention paid by the agent (as measured by the left-hand side of (\ref{eq:general-constraint})).
-The principal's goal is to design the agent's belief process so as the maximize profits, taking into account the fact the agent will know the nature of the beliefs process and optimally choose when to stop paying attention.
+The principal's goal is to maximize ``engagement,'' which is not necessarily the same as maximizing the information acquired.
+Specifically, we assume that the principal earns profits in proportion to cumulative information acquisition as measured by the convex function $G:\mathcal{P}(X)\rightarrow\mathbb{R}_{+}$.
+The function $G$ is not necessarily strictly or strongly convex, although $G=H$ will be one of our leading cases.

+The principal's goal is to design the agent's belief process so as to maximize profits, taking into account the fact the agent will know the nature of the beliefs process and optimally choose when to stop paying attention.
 Let $\bar{q}_{0}\in\mathcal{P}(X)$ be the agent's prior.
-The principal chooses his policies from the set $\mathcal{A}(\bar{q}_{0})$, which is the set of probability measures on $(\Omega,\mathcal{F})$ such that $q$ is martingale belief processes with $q_{0}=\bar{q}_{0}$, increasing adapted processes $I$ with $I_{0}=0$, and non-negative stopping times $\tau$, such that (\ref{eq:general-constraint}) is satisfied for all $t\in[0,\tau)$.
-Formally, the principal chooses the probability measure $P$, which is equivalent to choosing the law of of the belief process $q$.
+The principal chooses his policies from the set $\mathcal{A}(\bar{q}_{0})$, which is the set of probability measures on $(\Omega,\mathcal{F})$ such that $q$ is martingale belief processes with $q_{0}=\bar{q}_{0}$ and non-negative stopping times $\tau$ such that \eqref{eq:general-constraint} is satisfied.
+Formally, the principal chooses the probability measure $P$, which is equivalent to choosing the law of the belief process $q$.
 In this sense, the principal can choose any c\`{a}dl\`{a}g martingale belief process with $q_{0}=\bar{q}_{0}$, subject to the constraint imposed by the agent's information processing capacity.\footnote{An alternative interpretation is that the principal can send more information than the agent can process, in which case the agent chooses which information to attend to.
 Allowing the agent this choice cannot benefit the principal, and it is therefore without loss of generality to suppose the principal chooses a process that satisfies the agent's information processing constraint.} \begin{defn} The principal's problem given initial belief $\bar{q}_{0}\in\mathcal{P}(X)$ is to maximize engagement,

 subject to the agent's stopping decision,

 \end{defn}